bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 Basically we are **registering a client, with a secret**, which is only allowed to trigger the `client_credentials` grant flow with the scopes `MyService/weather_read`.
-In another words, we are allowing this client `MyBFF` to talk to resource server `MyService`.
+In other words, we are allowing this client `MyBFF` to talk to resource server `MyService`.

 We can check the result in AWS console, in the **App Integration** tab